Navy Veteran Gets Early Christmas Present Thanks To Generous Donors

 LONGMONT, Colo.
-(CBS4)– The holidays got a jump-start on Wednesday for Navy veteran Tom Shock in Longmont.
+(CBS4)– The holidays got a jump-start on Wednesday for Navy veteran Richard Shock in Longmont.
 He was the recipient of a pretty large gift.

 “It’s blue!
 I was in the Navy, it’s blue, it’s perfect!”
 Shock said with a smile.